Uniform estimates for the canonical solution to the $\bar\partial$-equation on product domains: One dimensional canonical solution to the -equation

 \begin{lem} [Kerzman \cite{Ker76}] Let $D$ be a bounded domain with $C^2$ boundary in $\mathbb C$, whose diameter is $d$.
 Let $\delta(\cdot)$ denote the distance to the boundary $bD$.
 Then there exists a positive constant $C$ depending only on $D$ such that for $(w, z) \in \bar D \times \bar D \setminus \{z=w\}$,\\ a) b) \end{lem}

-The proofs of Kerzman's estimates for real dimensions $n\geq 3$ were presented by Krantz in \cite[Propositions 8.2.2, 8.2.6]{K01} with the permission of Kerzman.
-For the sake of completeness, in Section 6 we shall provide a proof to Lemma \ref{Kerzman-Green} on planar domains, by imitating \cite{K01}.
+The proofs of Kerzman's estimates for real dimensions $n\geq 3$ were presented by Krantz in \cite[Propositions 8.2.2, 8.2.6]{K01}.
+For the sake of completeness, in Appendix \ref{AppB} we shall provide a proof to Lemma \ref{Kerzman-Green} on planar domains, by imitating \cite{K01}.
 In \cite{BL91} Barletta and Landucci estimated the canonical solution kernel $S$ by using Kerzman's estimates on Green's function.
 Their idea gives rise to the following result on planar domains with $C^2$ boundaries.